neighborland/pres/README.md

 # => #<MyPresenter object: #<User> ...>
 ```

-#### Creating presenters in views
+#### Create presenters in views

-If you would like to create a presenter in your view code, make the `present` method
+You can create a presenter in your view code.
+First make the `present` method
-visible to your views.
+visible to your views by declaring it a `helper_method`:

 ```ruby
 class ApplicationController